Pope signals Scotland, Catalonia should take care on independence

 "There are cases that will be fair and cases that won't be fair, but the secession of a nation without a history of forced unity must be handled very carefully and analysed case-by-case," he said, without specifically saying what he thought should be done in Spain, Britain and northern Italy.

-Anne McGuire, a member of Britain's left-wing Labour Party, welcomed the pope's comments and said, "the best way to secure our future is to work together as part of something bigger."
+Anne McGuire, a member of Britain's left-wing Labor Party, welcomed the pope's comments and said, "the best way to secure our future is to work together as part of something bigger."

 Britain's major political parties are campaigning for a "no" vote on Sept.
 18, but support for the Scottish nationalist cause rose last month, a poll found on Thursday.